pramodk/ringtest/README.md

 ```
 The spikes should be identical between NEURON and CoreNEURON.

-Here is the complete build and run script that we use for testing :
+Here is the complete build and run script that we use for testing (using Intel compiler module and optimization flags):

 ```bash

 #!/bin/bash

 # stop on error